 ABOUT THE PRACTICE

 My work derives from my practice as a yoga teacher, and our ongoing research in applied theatre and movement research with theatre masters including Mary Overlie, David Glass, Matej Matejka and various practitioners under Grotowski’s tutelage.
 My research in mythical storytelling has been hosted and supported by Arts Council England’s Developing Your Creative Practice grant and he Grotowski Institute in Poland.
-My work is driven by the question “Who am I?”—the conscious individual is consistently engaging in a profound questioning to live their lives with self-awareness and creativity.
+My work is driven by the question “Who am I and what is the world I live in?”—the conscious individual is consistently engaging in a profound questioning to live their lives with self-awareness and creativity.

 “She is a miracle worker.
 She took the time to hear my story.
 She made sure that I would talk about myself the way I wanted to, and encouraged me to take as many detours as I needed to tell my story.
 I won’t bore you with the process because you should experience it first hand, but she really taught me about the process.
 And I somehow pulled it off the day of the public showing. … I highly recommend to see anything she’s involved with and to work with her if you get the chance.” –Nadege Nguyen, actress – graduate of ALRA South